MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/troubleshooting/planning/firmed-directly-deri.md

 ---
-title: Firmed directly derived planned orders are going through workflow which is in In-review state.
+title: Directly derived firmed orders are processed by an in-review workflow
-description: Firmed directly derived planned orders are going through workflow which is in In-review state.
+description: Directly derived firmed orders are processed by a workflow with a status of "In-review"
 author: SmithaNataraj
 ms.date: 4/11/2021
 ms.topic: troubleshooting